 For the purposes of this discussion, it is the prohibition of certain practices that is most relevant.
 In particular, the Competition Act outlaws an agreement between parties if it has the effect of substantially preventing or lessening competition in a market.
 The exception to this rule occurs when such an agreement brings technological, efficiency, or pro-competitive gains which outweigh the anti-competitive effect.

-In addition, the Act specifically bans any agreement or practice in an industry which leads to the fixing of prices, the segmentation and allocation of the market between competitors, or collusive tendering.
+In addition, the Act specifically bans any agreement or practice between competitors, or an association of competitors, which leads to the fixing of prices, the allocation of markets, or collusive tendering.

-The Competition Act also bans firms dominant in their industry from abusing their dominance.
+The Competition Act also bans firms that are dominant in a market from abusing their dominance.

 Insurance Context

-In general, local antitrust legislation is concerned with coordinated behaviours, or the sharing of sensitive market information.
-Thus, in an insurance context, South Africa’s antitrust legislation would require companies to behave independently in the market and not know what competitors are doing so that they are constantly made to do their best when it comes to products and pricing.
-Legislation would strictly prohibit the sharing of sensitive information such as:
+In general, local antitrust legislation is concerned with coordinated behaviours, including the sharing of competitively sensitive information between competitors.
+Thus, in an insurance context, South Africa’s antitrust legislation would require insurers to behave independently in the market and not know what their competitors are doing so that they do their best when it comes to products and pricing.
+Legislation strictly prohibits the sharing of competitively sensitive information such as:

-Pricing information (e.g. pricing bases);
+Pricing information (e.g. pricing bases) or any other data which has a bearing on price (e.g. profits, margins, cost, markups, discounts and allowances);

 Detailed information on ongoing tenders/bids;